flybywiresim/aircraft/README.md

 #### Unstable Master Branch Build (with custom autopilot)

-This version is the same as the regular master/development version, but with the WIP custom fly-by-wire, autopilot and autothrust system.
+This version is the same as the regular master/development version, but with the W.I.P. custom fly-by-wire, autopilot and autothrust system.
 Expect issues with autopilot, engines, autothrust and the PFD if you intend to use this version.
 No support will be provided via Discord.

 [Download custom autopilot development build here.](https://api.flybywiresim.com/api/v1/download?url=https://flybywiresim-packages.b-cdn.net/vmaster-cfbw-cap/A32NX-master-cfbw-cap.zip)